sercanozbay/fbny/backtesting/STOP_LOSS.md

 2. **Use Decreasing Gross Reductions**: Each level should have a lower gross reduction than the previous level (e.g., 75%, 50%, 25%).

-3. **Set Recovery at 50%**: A common approach is to set recovery thresholds at about 50% of the drawdown amount for each level.
+3. **Set Recovery Below Entry**: Recovery_drawdown (exit threshold) should be meaningfully below drawdown_threshold (entry threshold) to create clear brackets.
+Example: Entry=$10k, Exit=$5k creates a $5k-$10k bracket.

+4. **Non-Overlapping Brackets**: Set recovery thresholds to match the next level's entry threshold for clean transitions.
+Example:
+   - Level 1: Entry=$5k, Exit=$2k
+   - Level 2: Entry=$10k, Exit=$5k (← matches Level 1 exit)

-4. **Test Before Using**: Run backtests with your stop loss configuration to ensure it behaves as expected for your strategy.
+5. **Test Before Using**: Run backtests with your stop loss configuration to ensure it behaves as expected for your strategy.

-5. **Monitor Notifications**: The system prints clear messages when stop loss levels trigger or clear, making it easy to understand what's happening during a backtest.
+6. **Monitor Notifications**: The system prints clear messages when stop loss levels trigger or clear, making it easy to understand what's happening during a backtest.

 ## Limitations

 1. **Dollar-Based Only**: The system does not support percentage-based thresholds.
 This is by design for simplicity.

-2. **Sequential Recovery**: Recovery moves through levels one at a time, not directly from level 3 to level 1.

-3. **No Partial Recovery**: Recovery requires reaching the full threshold to trigger level changes.
+2. **Bracket-Based Recovery**: When exiting a level, you enter the bracket your DD falls into.
+You cannot skip brackets.

-4. **Use Case 3 Exclusion**: External trades bypass stop loss (by design, since they are pre-determined).
+3. **Use Case 3 Exclusion**: External trades bypass stop loss (by design, since they are pre-determined).

-5. **Daily Frequency**: Stop loss is evaluated once per day based on end-of-day portfolio values.
+4. **Daily Frequency**: Stop loss is evaluated once per day based on end-of-day portfolio values.

 ## Production Functions